-Cheltenham betting odds have constantly changed and been updated during the months leading up to 2021 Cheltenham Festival.
+Throughout the national hunt racing season, odds for Cheltenham betting constantly change and been updated during the months leading up to the Cheltenham Festival.

 Impressive prep runs, disappointing homework, injury, improvement and weight of money are all ingredients thrown into a mix which ultimately gives us the latest Cheltenham betting odds.